-Employability workshops

-Thousands of young people took part in our employability and enrichment workshops across England and Scotland.
+Employability workshops Thousands of young people took part in our employability and enrichment workshops across England and Scotland.
 They provide an opportunity to connect young people with information about the local labour market and to meet employers from a range of sectors.
 They also provide students with key employability skills and a greater understanding of the pathways into employment from apprenticeships to graduate roles.
 During our sessions, students hear inspiring career stories from diverse professionals, take part in a team challenge and work on their presentation skills, providing them with a great start on their journey to becoming work ready.

-- 2,870 Employability workshop participants (FSM) - 1,251 Employability Workshop Participants (Non FSM)

-Career Awareness

-Pre programme Post programme Difference

-Awareness of 46% 74% +28%

-different career

-paths

-Awareness of what 41% 79% +38%

-employers are

-looking for when

-recruiting

-Understanding of 36% 72% +36%

-what a job

-application requires

-Motivation and confidence

-Pre programme Post programme Difference Confidence and optimism felt about your future 50% 74% +24% Motivation felt towards achieving your future career goals 68% 82% +14%

-Confidence in 63% 80% +17%

-working in a team

-with other people

-Stats based on 194 young people who completed both pre and post survey and their stated answer was 'Good' or 'Excellent'

-We deliver these workshops in schools in areas of high deprivation, however we do not filter participants by FSM-eligibility, and therefore we work with some young people who are not part of the core group we aim to support.
+Stats based on 194 young people who completed both pre and post survey and their stated answer was 'Good' or 'Excellent' 2024-25 Impact Report 2024-25 Impact Report ^{} We deliver these workshops in schools in areas of high deprivation, however we do not filter participants by FSM-eligibility, and therefore we work with some young people who are not part of the core group we aim to support.
+Volunteers Volunteers are vital to the delivery of our programmes.

-Volunteers

-Volunteers are vital to the delivery of our programmes.
 They bring invaluable experience, knowledge, and skills that impact the lives of our participants.
 In turn, we work to ensure that our volunteers benefit too by placing personal growth and purpose at the forefront of our approach.
 As a result of developing specialised skills and knowledge, volunteers report an increase in their communication skills and improvements in their general wellbeing and job satisfaction.
 Every year we celebrate and recognise the contribution of our volunteers at our annual Impact Awards in each of our four hubs in Glasgow, Manchester, Birmingham and London.

-"Being part of this initiative has been a real highlight...
-Many have shared - in their own words - how this experience reminded them of what makes EY such a special place to work.
-I'd go further to say that for some of our team, this has been a moment of real growth and development - a tangible benefit we bring back to the business."

-Sam, EY

-"I did not think that my experience - at my age - would be relevant to a younger audience.
-However, I found that it was well received and personally rewarding."

-Mark, EY

-"Volunteers are at the heart of the EY Foundation, offering guidance and mentorship that truly change lives.
-Having started as a young volunteer myself, I've seen how their support helps build confidence, open doors, and inspire young people to aim higher."

-Huma, YAB member & programme alumna

-- 73% said that they would talk about their volunteering activities at their performance review - 97% said that they would volunteer again with the EY Foundation - 52% agreed or strongly agreed that the skills and experience gained through volunteering have put them in a better position to apply for a more senior position with their employer - 97% would recommend our volunteering opportunities to colleagues or friends
+73% said that they would talk about their volunteering activities at their performance review 52% agreed or strongly agreed that the skills and experience gained through volunteering have put them in a better position to apply for a more senior position with their employer 97% said that they would volunteer again with the EY Foundation 97% would recommend our volunteering opportunities to colleagues or friends

-Statistics based on 152 responses from volunteers who completed our feedback survey

-Evolving the work experience landscape in Bradford

-We commissioned Groundswell Innovation to conduct research on the work experience landscape in the UK, looking at how effective work experience could reduce inequalities.
+Statistics based on 152 responses from volunteers who completed our feedback survey Inspire young people through careers support ••••• Evolving the work experience landscape in Bradford We commissioned Groundswell Innovation to conduct research on the work experience landscape in the UK, looking at how effective work experience could reduce inequalities.
 Recommendations included:

-- Tailored support for SMEs to deliver work experience opportunities - Acknowledgement of the role of technology as a 'democratising force' - Starting careers-related learning in early years to build aspirations

-This insight is being put into use in the partnerships we are building in Bradford, where we are testing new approaches to work experience.
+- Tailored support for SMEs to deliver work experience opportunities - Acknowledgement of the role of technology as a 'democratising force' - Starting careers-related learning in early years to build aspirations This insight is being put into use in the partnerships we are building in Bradford, where we are testing new approaches to work experience.
 Taking an evidence-based approach, we worked with place-based practitioners Renaisi-TSIP to facilitate a series of workshops with key stakeholders in the Bradford district to develop a Theory of Change that sets out how we could create a meaningful impact.
-Insights from this process revealed that we need to:

-- Change attitudes to and perceptions of work experience - Develop approaches that complement existing provision - Embed the voice and experience of young people
+Insights from this process revealed that we need to: - Change attitudes to and perceptions of work experience - Develop approaches that complement existing provision - Embed the voice and experience of young people